bojand/ghz/www/docs/options.md

 - `"html"` - outputs the metrics report as HTML.
 - `"influx-summary"` - outputs the metrics summary as InfluxDB line protocol.
 - `"influx-details"` - outputs the metrics details as InfluxDB line protocol.
+- `"prometheus"` - outputs the metrics summary in Prometheus exposition format.

 See [output formats page](output.md) for details.